Keyboard shortcuts

 impl !NoString for String {}

 This is not something we generally want to allow, as it makes almost any change to types semver breaking.
-That means that stabilizing defining new auto traits is currently unlikely.
+That means that stabilizing defining new auto traits with no restrictions on negative impls is currently unlikely.